KernelCaleb/Kustonomicon/README.md

 ```
 ## About

-This repo contains various KQL based queries and Sentinel Analytic rules in both ARM templates and Yaml, featured in the Detection of the Day from [Misconfigured.io](https://misconfigured.io/)
+This repo contains various KQL based queries and Sentinel Analytic rules in (both ARM templates and Yaml), featured in the Detection of the Day from [Misconfigured.io](https://misconfigured.io/)

 Note: this repo is a work in progress and will be updated over the course of the year.
 Check back later for additional content and thanks for stopping by!